 The gardens along the seafront, enhanced by the backdrop of the Exe Estuary and Lyme Bay are quite a challenge for East Devon District Council.
 In Spring 2021 sustainable salt and drought tolerant planting has been trialed in the borders between the established palms and subtropical species.

 Spring bulbs have also been underplanted for an early show after Winter storms.

-Exmouth in Bloom was invited to plant the raised Carpet Bed on the seafront for two consecutive years.
+Exmouth in Bloom has been invited to plant the raised Carpet Bed on the seafront for three consecutive years.

 In 2020 the tribute was to 75 years since WW2 VE and VJ days

 In 2021 we chose to celebrate the Olympic Games which were held in Tokyo in August.